HTTP + WebSockets

 #[Route('GET', '/wallets/{id}')]

-final class WalletStateHandler
+final readonly class WalletStateHandler

 {